AmoyCherry/fuzz-with-LLM/documents/notes/expt setup.md

 bert.save_pretrained(ModelPath)
 ```

-For now, we can tokenizer a syscall sequence.
+For now, we can tokenize a syscall sequence.

 ![token](../assets/tokenizer-1.png)